 Get medical care for acute pancreatitis symptoms

 People experiencing severe acute pancreatitis symptoms usually appear and feel seriously ill — and their illness may be life-threatening.
-In fact, the mortality rate for acute pancreatitis is around 10 percent, the National Pancreas Foundation points out.

 The NDDK advises seeking immediate medical help if you or someone you know has these severe pancreatitis symptoms: